calccrypto/OpenPGP/README.md

    clone | returns a pointer to a deep copy of the object (mainly used for moving PGP data around).
    Ptr   | a typedef for std::shared_ptr&lt;T&gt; for the class where the typedef is found.

-`operator =` and the copy constructor have been overloaded for the data structures that need deep copy.
+`operator=` and the copy constructor have been overloaded for the data structures that need deep copy.

 To build just the library, run make in `OpenPGP/`.